North Korean defectors: Psychological and cultural adjustment

-Returning to North Korea
+Return to North Korea

 In some cases, defectors voluntarily return to North Korea.
 Double defectors either take a route through third countries such as China, or may defect directly from South Korea.
 From 2012 to 2021 the Unification Ministry had recorded 30 defector returns, but there were likely more unrecorded returns.
 A former South Korean MP estimated that in 2012 about 100 defectors returned to North Korea via China.
 In 2015, it was reported that about 700 defectors living in South Korea are unaccounted for and have possibly fled to China or Southeast Asia in hopes of returning to North Korea.
 In one case, a double defector re-entered North Korea four times.

-North Korea under Kim Jong-un has allegedly started a campaign to attract defectors to return with promises of money, housing, employment, and no punishments.
+Under Kim Jong Un, North Korea has allegedly started a campaign to attract defectors to return with promises of money, housing, employment, and no punishments.
 A foreign diplomat in Pyongyang said in 2013 that not all returning defectors are trucked to prison; they can instead be put on TV for propaganda purposes.
 According to unconfirmed reports, government operatives have contacted defectors living in South Korea and offered them guarantees that their families are safe, 50 million South Korean Won ($44,000), and a public appearance on TV.
-It was reported in 2013 that North Korea had aired at least 13 such appearances on TV where returning defectors complain about poor living conditions in the South and pledge allegiance to Kim Jong-un.
+Business Insider reported in 2013 that North Korea had aired at least 13 such appearances on TV where returning defectors complain about poor living conditions in the South and pledge allegiance to Kim Jong Un.
 In November 2016, North Korean website Uriminzokkiri aired an interview with three double defectors who complained that they had been treated as second-class citizens.
 ABC News reported in 2017 that 25% of all defectors in South Korea have seriously considered returning home.